tylert/tylert.github.io/source/radio/phone_goop.rst

   * "Termux" phone unsuckifier
 #.
 Use "FFUpdater", allow access to files and media and allow install apps from unknown sources, hit "+" to install:
   * "Firefox Browser" web browser
-  * "K-9 Mail" email client
+  * "Thunderbird Mail" email client
 #.
 Remove all the junk from your home screen and move your icons around as desired.
 #.
 Use "F-Droid", add repo "https://apt.izzysoft.de/fdroid/repo" and install the following additional apps:
   * "Osmin" GPS navigator
-  * "WireGuard" VPN client

 Osmin